Tips and tools to help you more safely access LGBTQ resources, navigate social networks, and avoid snoopers.

 There are many ways that an adversary can threaten your data.
 For example, an adversary can read your private communications as they pass through the network, or they can delete or corrupt your data.

 The motives of adversaries differ widely, as do their attacks.
 A government trying to prevent the spread of a video showing police violence may be content to simply delete or reduce the availability of that video.
 In contrast, a political opponent may wish to gain access to secret content and publish that content without you knowing.

 Threat modeling involves understanding how bad the consequences could be if an adversary successfully attacks one of your assets.
 To determine this, you should consider the capability of your adversary.
 For example, your mobile phone provider has access to all your phone records and thus has the capability to use that data against you.
 A hacker on an open Wi-Fi network can access your unencrypted communications.
 Your government might have stronger capabilities.

 Write down what your adversary might want to do with your private data.

-A final thing to consider is risk.
-Risk is the likelihood that a particular threat against a particular asset will actually occur, and goes hand-in-hand with capability.
+Risk is the likelihood that a particular threat against a particular asset will actually occur.
+It goes hand-in-hand with capability.
 While your mobile phone provider has the capability to access all of your data, the risk of them posting your private data online to harm your reputation is low.

 It is important to distinguish between threats and risks.
 While a threat is a bad thing that can happen, risk is the likelihood that the threat will occur.
 For instance, there is a threat that your building might collapse, but the risk of this happening is far greater in San Francisco (where earthquakes are common) than in Stockholm (where they are not).